jhpyle/docassemble/_docs/functions.md

 # <a name="tasks"></a>Functions for tracking tasks

 These are helpful functions for keeping track of whether certain tasks have been performed.
-For example, if your interview sends an e-mail to the user about something, but you want to avoid sending the e-mail more than once, you can give the "task" a name and use these functions in your code to make sure your interview only sends the e-mail if it has never been successfuly sent before.
+For example, if your interview logic sends an e-mail to the user about something, but you want to avoid sending the e-mail more than once, you can give the "task" a name and use these functions in your code to make sure your interview logic only sends the e-mail if it has never been successfuly sent before.

 Instead of using these functions, you could use your own variables to keep track of whether tasks have been carried out or not.
 These